-Ready to Learn/Be Prepared: Come to school on time; Bring necessary materials; Use your time wisely
+Ready to Learn/Be Prepared: Arrive at school on time and prepared; bring necessary materials; use learning time productively.

-Responsible: Eat only in designated areas; No use of personal electronics of any kind during school hours; Students may use cell phones before and after school.
+Responsible: Eat only in designated areas; refrain from using personal electronic devices during instructional time; cell phone use is allowed before and after school only.